bqchristie/seneca-web322-fall-2023/assignments/assignment-two/assignment-two.md

 1. **Setup and Configuration:**

    - Create a new Node.js project with Express as the web framework.
-   - Set up your project structure, including directories for views, public assets (CSS, JavaScript), and routes.
-   - Use a templating engine like EJS to generate server-rendered web pages.

 2. **Authentication:**

-   - Implement a basic authentication system with hard-coded credentials (e.g., username and password).
+   - Implement a fake authentication system with hard-coded credentials (e.g., username and password).
    - Create an authentication page where users can log in.
    - After successful login, users should be redirected to the paginated list view page.

+   ` res.redirect('/list')`

-3. **Paginated List View:**
+3. ** List View or Table View:**

-   - Create a paginated page that displays a limited number of objects per page, fetched from a static JSON file.
-   - Provide navigation controls (e.g., "Previous" and "Next" buttons) to navigate between pages.
+   - Create a basic list or table view of users.
    - Style the paginated list view using either Bootstrap or Tailwind CSS to make it visually appealing.
+   - Change the /list end point so it on returns the first 25 rows of data

+   NOTE:
+   I have added some fake user data [here]('./fakeUsers.json') that you can use.

 4. **Detail Page:**